joelcma/gifmaker/README.md

 ## Features
 - Open video from app or CLI argument (`python app.py /path/video.mp4`).
+- When launched with a CLI video path, `Open Video` is hidden for a cleaner UI.
 - Timeline with thumbnails and draggable **start/end** markers.
 - Interactive crop rectangle with corner drag + full-rectangle drag.
 - First/last frame overlap comparison (blue/red blend) for loop alignment.